certinia/debug-log-analyzer/README.md

 #### Filtering

-Details (events with 0 time) are hidden by default but can be shown/ hidden.\
+1. Details (events with 0 time) are hidden by default but can be shown/ hidden.
-Show only debug statements using the Debug Only filter.\
+1. Show only debug statements using the Debug Only filter.
+1. Show Log events for specific namespaces using the namespace column filter
-Min and Max filtering can be done on the _Total Time_ and _Self Time_ columns.
+1. Min and Max filtering can be done on the _Total Time_ and _Self Time_ columns.

 #### Keyboard Navigation